Ibaslogic/Ibaslogic/src/posts/2020-10-14-gatsby-theme-agency-installation/gatsby-theme-agency-installation.md

 In this guide, I will walk you through how to install and add a Gatsby theme called gatsby-theme-agency to a new project.
 This theme primarily focuses on the site content and comes with three post types – blog, services and testimonial.

-It is ideal for simple services consultancy or agency.
 It also comes configured with the contact form if you are hosting your site on Netlify.
 All that is required from you is turn it ON via the configuration file.
 You will see how to do this as you read on.

 ### _[See a live demo](https://gatsby-site-agency.netlify.app/ "gatsby theme blog")_